dride-for-sure/schulatlas/README.md

 ```
 npm start
 ```

+To install the backend use `maven` and launch a local development server with the help of `spring`.

 #### Seed data
 To seed a local test environment mongodb intance please use the [`seed.js`](#) (*Upcoming*).